1861 Murray Map of Central Asia

 CartographerS

-Sir John Murray (March 3, 1841 - March 16, 1914), considered to be the father of modern oceanography, was a British oceanographer, limnologist, and marine biologist.
+John Murray (March 3, 1841 - March 16, 1914), considered the father of modern oceanography, was a British oceanographer, limnologist, and marine biologist.
 Born at Cobourg, Canada West, Murray attended school in London, Ontario, and later Cobourg College.
 He returned to Scotland in 1858 (his parents had emigrated from Scotland to Canada around 1834) to continue his education at Stirling High School and live with his grandfather.
-He enrolled in the University of Edinburgh in 1864 with the intention of studying medicine, but did not finish his studies and did not graduate.
+He enrolled at the University of Edinburgh in 1864 with the intention of studying medicine, but he did not finish his studies and did not graduate.
 Instead, he joined the crew of a whaling ship, the Jan Mayen, as the ship's surgeon and spent the seven-month voyage collecting marine specimens and recording data on ocean currents, ice movements, and the weather.
 He returned to Edinburgh later that year and reenrolled at the University to study geology, graduating in 1872.
-That same year, Murray joined the Challenger Expedition as a naturalist and spent the four-year voyage assisting in the research conducted of the oceans.
+That same year, Murray joined the Challenger Expedition as a naturalist and spent the four-year voyage assisting in the research of the oceans.
 After the expedition's return, Murray was made a Chief Assistant at the Challenger offices and he managed and organized the expedition's collections.
 He became Director of the office in 1882 after the death of the expedition's chief scientist, Charles Wyville Thomson, and published The Report on the Scientific Results of the Voyage of HMS Challenger in 1896, which consisted of more than fifty volumes.
-Murray established the Marine Laboratory at Granton, Edinburgh in 1884, the first laboratory of its kind in the United Kingdom.
-The late was moved to Millport in 1894 an became the University Marine Biological Station, Millport, which is known today as the Scottish Association for Marine Science.
-Murray proposed an oceanographic expedition of the North Atlantic in 1909, and agreed to pay all the expenses.
-The Norwegian government in turn lent him the research ship Michael Sars and its scientific crew.
+Murray established the Marine Laboratory at Granton, Edinburgh, in 1884, the first laboratory of its kind in the United Kingdom.
+The lab was moved to Millport in 1894 and became the University Marine Biological Station, Millport, which is known today as the Scottish Association for Marine Science.
+Murray proposed an oceanographic expedition to the North Atlantic in 1909 and agreed to pay all the expenses.
+The Norwegian government, in turn, lent him the research ship Michael Sars and its scientific crew.
 The expedition was joined by Norwegian marine biologist Johan Hjort and set out in April 1910.
-It spent four months taking physical and biological observations at all depths between Europe and North America and Murray and Hjort published The Depths of the Ocean with their findings in 1912, a book that became a classic for marine naturalists and oceanographers.
-Murray was killed on March 16, 1914 when his car overturned ten miles west of his home.
+It spent four months taking physical and biological observations at all depths between Europe and North America, and Murray and Hjort published The Depths of the Ocean with their findings in 1912, a book that became a classic for marine naturalists and oceanographers.
+Murray was killed on March 16, 1914, when his car overturned ten miles west of his home.
 More by this mapmaker...

 Edward Weller (July 1, 1819 - 1884) was a cartographer and engraver based in London.
 Weller was a nephew of another well-known map publisher Sidney Hall (1788 - 1831), who gave him 50 Pounds to pay his apprenticeship fees.
 He engraved for many prominent mapmakers and was active enough in the community to be recommended for membership to the Royal Geographical Society in 1851 on the recommendation of John Arrowsmith, among others.
 He eventually inherited the Sidney Hall map business which led him to follow Arrowsmith as the unofficial geographer to the Royal Geographical Society.
 Weller was among the first map printers in London to embrace lithography.
 His best known work appears in Cassell's Weekly Dispatch Atlas, published in monthly segments for subscribers of the 'Weekly Dispatch' newspaper.
 This collection of maps eventually grew to include much of the known world.
 Published in various editions from 1855 through the early 1880s.
 Weller died in May of 1884, leaving behind a successful business and an unhappy widow.
 His son, Francis Sidney Weller (1849 - 1910), followed in his father's footsteps and continued the family map business.
 The atlas Mackenzie's Comprehensive Gazetteer of England and Wales was published in 1894 and bore F. S. Weller's signature on the maps.
 Learn More...